-Rotherham and Sons were founded in 1841, however, their history dates back nearly a hundred years earlier.
-Around 1750 there was Coventry based watchmaker, named Samuel Vale.
-It seems that John Rotherham was apprenticed so Samuel Vale and was later registered as a partner of the company in 1790.
+Rotherham and Sons were founded in 1841, however, its history dates back nearly a hundred years earlier.
+Around 1750 there was a Coventry-based watchmaker, named Samuel Vale.
+It seems that John Rotherham was apprenticed to Samuel Vale and was later registered as a partner of the company in 1790.
 In 1810 the partnership was listed as Samuel Vale (son of the founder), George Howlett, John Carr and John Rotherham.

 Rotherham and Sons.